-In addition, Ms. Riella is quite well skilled in educating patients on various disease states and disabilities as well as performing various office procedures including the administration of joint injections and wound care under the supervision and guidance of Dr. Zehr.
-She gives lectures to the local community on the topic of arthritis and joint replacement surgery and assists at most of the community seminars that Dr. Zehr gives routinely throughout the year.
+In addition, Ms. Riella is skilled in educating patients on various disease states and disabilities, as well as performing various office procedures, including the administration of joint injections and wound care under the supervision and guidance of Dr. Zehr.
+She gives lectures to the local community on the topic of arthritis and joint replacement surgery and assists at most of the community seminars that Dr. Zehr gives.